 - DO NOT USE ALL CAPS

-Adding the Business Description to Your Google My Business Listing
+Adding a Google My Business Description to Your Listing

-Adding a business description is very easy to do.
+Adding a Google My Business description is very easy to do.
 Simply login to your Google My Business dashboard and click on your company’s listing.

 Once you’re in the main GMB dashboard area, click on Info and you’ll see the option to “Add business description”.
 Click on the pencil to edit your business description.